 If the local authority to which the person is moving proposes any changes to the care and support plan, they must carry out a further assessment.
 If the person needs support to participate, they should also fund the provision of a suitable advocate.
 The assessment should be completed before the move, and the person should be involved in the development of the support plan which sets out how their needs will be met.
 All reasonable steps should be taken to agree the support plan and any changes should be explained.

-If the person has health needs as well as social care needs, the local authority to which the person is moving should make arrangements with their local clinical commissioning group to carry out a joint assessment.
+If the person has health needs as well as social care needs, the local authority to which the person is moving should make arrangements with their local Integrated Care Board (ICB) to carry out a joint assessment.

 5. On the Day of the Move